lealobanov/Year1-COMP1101-Programming-NodeJS/README.md

 Additionally, users can search for individual users or posts depending on user email address, first name, or last name, as well as post title and post author.

 A JavaScript function inititalized in index.html is used to dynamically pull text content from a search query field upon button click.
 When this information is collected, a GET request is initialized to retrieve user- or post- specific data.
-Each GET request for /users and /posts is subseqeuntly renderend in a dyanmic HTML modal:
+Each GET request for /users and /posts is subseqeuntly renderend in a dynamic HTML modal:

 For example, searching for users by username (email address):